Pros and Cons of Shooting Cinematic Headshots in the Afternoon

 Written on the 8th of December, 2022

-After my video interview with my friend, Falah AlHajraf, I asked him if I could take cinematic headshots of him.
-I was not planning for this, and I didn’t scout a location.
-I went to the parking spaces outside of my home and started shooting.
-It was in the afternoon, and the sun was harsh, so we had to shoot under the shade; otherwise, there would be spots of unflattering direct light on this face.
+After I filmed my friend, Falah AlHajraf, in a video interview, I asked him if I could take some cinematic headshots.
+I didn’t plan for this in advance, and I didn’t scout a location.
+I went to the parking spaces outside my home and started shooting.
+It was the afternoon, and the sun was harsh, so we had to shoot under the shade to avoid unflattering direct light on his face.

-Even though my perfect timing for shooting headshots was one hour before sunset, the afternoon shoot proved to be quite lovely.
-The background was very bright, but this served to my advantage as I could expose for the background using a higher shutter speed to achieve the brightness that I found pleasing.
+Although my ideal time for taking headshots is one hour before sunset, the afternoon shoot turned out to be quite enjoyable.
+The bright background worked to my advantage, as I could adjust the exposure for the background using a higher shutter speed to achieve a pleasing brightness.

 The Gear I Used